Bronson Pinchot: Career

 On February 12, 2012, Pinchot starred in a home restoration show on DIY Network titled The Bronson Pinchot Project.
-The program is based on his hobby of restoring old homes using salvaged materials.
+The program was based on his hobby of restoring old homes using salvaged materials.
 On March 8, 2018, it was announced that Pinchot would play George Hawthorne, the villainous, puritanical principal of Baxter High, who regularly clashes with Sabrina Spellman and her friends in the Netflix series The Chilling Adventures of Sabrina.
 The series premiered in October 2018.

 In 1999, he spent a great deal of time in Harford, Pennsylvania, restoring the circa 1839 mansion built by Joab Tyler (father of historian William Seymour Tyler) and later inhabited by former Pennsylvania state Senator Edward E. Jones.
 Pinchot purchased six properties in the small rural town of 1,300 residents "in an effort to revive the town's 19th-century aesthetic".
 In 2015 he filed for Chapter 13 bankruptcy, claiming liabilities between $100,000 and $500,000.
 All of his properties in Harford were subsequently put up for sale.
 Pinchot told the Wilkes-Barre Citizens' Voice, "I have two skills: I can make old houses beautiful and I can make people laugh.
 Other than that I'm a waste of space.
 Well, I'm a dedicated son and brother, but I have no head for businesses."
 By April 2017, he owned two tiny homes, one measuring 77 square feet, the other 153 square feet.